msoucy/Presentations/D/2_advanced.md

-# Standard Library Ranges

-Much like C++'s STL and iterators, Phobos is designed almost entirely around ranges.

-Because of this, any user-made range is instantly supported by the entire standard library, including a large number of algorithms for acting on those ranges (`std.algorithm`)

----

 # Uniform Function Call Syntax

 There are often instances when one is using a library that for some reason they cannot alter,